 Throughout my 7 years of gathering food storage, I have made A LOT of mistakes!
 Here is a list to help you be prepared and make the right choices for your family.
 Don’t fall into the same traps I did… what are you forgetting in your food storage?

 *Updated November 2020* – This post may contain affiliate links.
 Read my affiliate link disclosure here

 1. Not having a way to cook

-Food and water is great, but how are you going to cook with them when you electricity goes out?
+Food and water is great, but how are you going to cook with them when your electricity goes out?

-Most emergencies you will to be using your long-term food supply for, will most likely be a long term like job loss or something.
+Most likely, the emergencies you will be using your long-term food supply for will be a long term like job loss or something.
 In this case, you’ll probably still have your electricity to cook from home.